 Sensemaking implies that the world does not present itself in a direct or "raw form", but entrepreneurs actively construct it, using available linguistic frames including prefabricated vocabularies (Weber, 2005) that become elaborated in a coherent way, thus shaping thinking whilst speaking (Figure 1).
-Whilst sensemaking has often been considered as retrospective (e.g., Weick et al., 2005) it may also be prospective in the context of new ventures and "aimed at creating meaningful opportunities for the future" (Gioia & Mehra, 1996: 1229).
+Whilst sensemaking has often been considered as retrospective (e.g., Weick et al., 2005) it may also be prospective in the context of new ventures and "aimed at creating meaningful opportunities for the future" (Gioia & Mehra,

+1996: 1229).
 Entrepreneurs, for example, are likely to rearrange or blend words creatively in the form of analogies or metaphors in their speech; this allows them to imagine future opportunities and to make those opportunities understood by others (Hill & Levenhagen, 1995; Lounsbury & Glynn, 2001).

 Sensemaking is also a dynamic process, with the social context of speaking and the interactions with others affecting the construction of meaning about a new venture (Slobin, 1987; see also Alvarez & Barney, 2007; Hill & Levenhagen, 1995).
-Within this process, thought and language are intimately and dynamically connected at the point where entrepreneurs verbalize their experiences for themselves (sensemaking) and elaborate these in a context of speaking to others (sensegiving).
+Within this process, thought and language are intimately and dynamically connected at the point where entrepreneurs verbalize their experiences and elaborate these in a context of speaking to others.
 Baker et al.'s (2003: 264) study of entrepreneurial start-ups provides an example of this process.
-Their study shows that the design and implementation of new start-ups was initially and to a degree "psychological or driven by internal needs" but also significantly "driven by exogenous demands by external resource providers for founders to provide accounts that make their firms appear like legitimate investment opportunities, suppliers or customers".
+Their study shows that the design and implementation of new start-ups was not only "psychological or driven by internal needs" but was also significantly "driven by exogenous demands by external resource providers for founders to provide accounts that make their firms appear like legitimate investment opportunities, suppliers or customers".
 The result was an improvisational process with the design and implementation of these ventures emerging at least in part from verbal interactions with resource providers.
-Indeed, because the social context interacts with processes of language use and cognition, we cannot draw too sharp a distinction between sensemaking for oneself and sensegiving to others (Gioia & Chittipeddi, 1991; Tetlock & Manstead, 1985).
+The crucial point here is that the social context interacts with processes of language use and cognition.
+We therefore cannot draw too sharp a distinction between sensemaking for oneself and sensegiving to others (Tetlock & Manstead, 1985).
 Once entrepreneurs communicate with others, such instances already integrate social pressures for persuasion and justification with linguistic and cognitive processes of sensemaking.
-In the remainder of the paper, we therefore use the term sensemaking to refer to this general process.
+Whilst this is a general feature of on-line processes of meaning construction (Fauconnier, 2000), it has been largely lost in the general body of sensemaking research (e.g., Weick, 1995, Weick et al., 2005; Maitlis & Sonenschein, 2010) where individual cognition (sensemaking) is typically divorced from symbolic processes of influence and impression management (sensegiving) in social settings.